-Do You Base Your Prices on a Minimum Margin?
+Do You Base Your Prices on a Minimum Gross Profit?

 Setting a price for a product or service is often compared to an art form that requires intuition, experience, and skill.